openthread/wpantund/README.md

 provides a native IPv6 network interface to a low-power wireless **Network Co-Processor** (or *NCP*).
-It was written and developed by Nest Labs to make supporting [Thread](http://threadgroup.org) connectivity on unix-like operating systems more straightforward.
+It was written and developed by Nest Labs to make supporting [Thread](http://threadgroup.org) connectivity on Unix-like operating systems more straightforward.

-`wpantund` is designed to marshall all access to the NCP, ensuring that it always remains in a consistent, well-defined state.
+`wpantund` is designed to marshall all access to the NCP, ensuring that it always remains in a consistent and well-defined state.

 This is not an official Google product.